 - (a) OPTIONAL - (1) One hand bailer or bucket. - (2) Up to two compasses, which may include timing devices.
 If electronic, only compasses with heading, heading memory and timing functions are permitted. - (3) Electronic or mechanical timing devices which shall be removable.
-Wrist watches with compass functionality are permitted additionally.
-No other electrical or electronic devices than those prescribed in C.5.1 and those required by an organizer and the ICA to be carried by boats shall be permitted on board when racing. - (4) Spare parts such as blocks, shackles, ropes, etc.
+No other electrical or electronic devices than those prescribed in C.3.2 & C.5.1 and those required by an organizer and the ICA to be carried by boats shall be permitted on board when racing. - (4) Tools and spare parts such as blocks, shackles, ropes, etc.